protocol/research/README.md

 ## Research topic repos
 These repositories store work on a specific topic.
 Before making a new respository, ensure that the idea is developed enough and then follow the [appropriate template in research-pm](https://github.com/protocol/research-pm/tree/master/templates).
-Research topic repo names follow the following format (where %org currently includes 'protocol', 'filecoin-project', and 'ipfs'):
+Research topic repo names follow the following format (where %org currently includes 'protocol' and 'ipfs'):

 ### %org/research-%topic
- - contains all filecoin related research (ex. new home of /filecoin/research + filecoin-research-plan)
+ - contains all filecoin related research (ex. [ipfs/research-bitswap](https://github.com/ipfs/research-bitswap/))

 ## Example Use Cases